-CAAGKC was founded to help people change their lives for the better; help them reach for the star and achieve the moon:
+CAAGKC was founded to help people and change their lives for the better.
+Here’s how we were able to impact the community in 2020:

 The whole point of what we do here at CAAGKC is to help people move out of poverty and become financially independent.
 Below are just a few of our stories of success.
 These stories will inspire you and help you remember that you are not alone in this fight.
 CAAGKC is here to help you reach your goals and be all you can be.
 Do you want to share your success story with the community?
 Let us know.